On Fully Nonlinear Loewner-Nirenberg Problem of Ricci curvature: Introduction

 along with the boundary condition

 where

 We shall call a $C^2$ function $u$ $k$-admissible (or admissible if there is no ambiguity) in $\Omega$ if

 for any $x \in \Omega$.
 We note that equation \eqref{conformal2} is elliptic if $u$ is admissible.
 For convenience, we call equation \eqref{conformal2} the conformal $k$-Ricci curvature equation.
-Our goal in this paper is to seek smooth positive admissible solutions to \eqref{conformal2}.
+Our goal in this paper is to seek smooth positive admissible solution to \eqref{conformal2}--\eqref{eq1-2}.

-When $k = 1$, \eqref{conformal2}-\eqref{eq1-2} reduces to
+When $k = 1$, \eqref{conformal2}--\eqref{eq1-2} reduces to

 where $S_g$ is the scalar curvature with respect to $g$.
 In this case, the above problem is known as Loewner-Nirenberg problem.
 If $\Gamma$ is a smooth compact submanifold of $\mathbb{R}^n$ of codimension $m$ such that $\partial\Omega \setminus \Gamma$ is also compact, Loewner and Nirenberg \cite{Loewner} proved the existence of a smooth conformally flat metric with constant negative scalar curvature in $\Omega$ satisfying if $m < \frac{n}{2} + 1$.
 They also gave the nonexistence result if $m > \frac{n}{2} + 1$ and conjectured the nonexistence for the borderline case $m = \frac{n}{2} + 1$, which was later proved by Aviles and V\'eron \cite{Aviles, Veron}.
+Other related work can be found in \cite{AILA18, ACF92, AM88, Finn98, GW17, Graham17, HJS20, HS20, Jiang21, Mazzeo91} and the references therein.

 When $k > 1$, equation \eqref{conformal2} becomes fully nonlinear.
-Following \cite{Gonzalez-Li-Nguyen}, we call the above problem fully nonlinear Loewner-Nirenberg problem.
+Following the literature, we call the above problem fully nonlinear Loewner-Nirenberg problem.
+This problem and its analogues have been studied by many researchers, see for instance \cite{CHY05, Gonzalez-Li-Nguyen, Guan08, Gursky-Streets-Warren, GV03, LN21, LNX23, LS05, Sui17, Wang21} and the references therein.
 If $\text{Ric}_g$ in \eqref{eq1-1} is replaced by the Schouten tensor $A_g$: